 - Here select Troubleshoot succeeding after Advanced options on the next page.

-- Go ahead and select Startup Settings henceforth tap Restart button again.
+- Go ahead and select Startup Settings henceforth tap the Restart button again.

 Now you will see a list of options on the sign-in screen, hit any of the options followed by its respective function key.
 For example- press F4 to enter into Safe Mode, F5 to run your system in Safe Mode with Networking.